This week, I’d like to share with you a neat little framework to hold your coaching conversations.

 It’s called this because it’s been designed to help people with their tunnel vision, removing the blinkers from their problem or challenge.

-Q: What’s the problem?
+Q: What’s the problem you have right now?

 Q: What do you really want?